+Experience luxury travel to Croatia, Montenegro, and Albania on Ker & Downey’s Beautiful Balkans tour.
 The south-eastern region of Europe is so often overlooked by travelers searching for bigger cities and busy coasts.
-But the beautiful Balkans are a quiet corner ready to be explored by intrepid adventure-seekers wanting to experience a slice of Europe that isn’t frequently visited, but is no less lacking in interesting character and varied sights.
-We are kind of scratching our heads about why the Balkans are so often ignored, so we are letting you in on their secret.
-View our exclusive itinerary and plan a journey before the rest of the world catches on.
+But the Balkans are a quiet corner ready to be explored by intrepid adventure-seekers wanting to experience a slice of Europe that isn’t frequently visited.

-Your journey starts in Zagreb, a city with rich history dating back to the Roman times.
-There’s so much to see in Zagreb, especially museums; it has the most of any other city in the world.
-Don’t rush your coffee; you will want the time to sip and take in the Medvednica mountain range and Sava River views.
+Luxury travel to Croatia begins first in Zagreb, a city with rich history dating back to the Roman times.
+There’s so much to see in Zagreb.
+Indeed, it has the most museums of any other city in the world.
+Also, don’t rush your coffee; you will want the time to sip and take in the Medvednica mountain range and Sava River views.

+Then venture to Zadar, a Mediterranean haven.
 Outside the city, the landscape is just as appealing.
-Plitvice Lakes National Park is a heaven of lakes, waterfalls, and woods.
-Keep an eye out for the deer, bears, wolves, boars, and rare birds.
+Nearby, Plitvice Lakes National Park is a heaven of lakes, waterfalls, and woods.
+While here, keep an eye out for deer, bears, wolves, boars, and rare birds.

-Croatia’s coastline is pretty dreamy too.
+Luxury travel to Croatia always is best appreciated by boat.
 Sail to hidden beaches, caves, and local islands (there are more than 100) then jump out of your private boat into the crystal clear sea.

-And of course no trip is complete without sampling the country’s cuisine.
+And of course luxury travel to Croatia is especially incomplete without a sampling of the country's cuisine.
 Roll up your sleeves in a traditional Dalmatian cooking class.
-Wine tastings at a vineyard near Korcula is just the treat you need before finishing off your Croatian portion of the journey in Dubrovnik.
-The “Pearl of the Adriatic” is a UNESCO-listed treasure of Baroque, Gothic, and Renaissance architecture.
+A wine tasting at a vineyard near Korčula is just the treat you need before finishing off your Croatian portion of the journey in Dubrovnik.
+The "Pearl of the Adriatic" is a UNESCO-listed treasure of Baroque, Gothic, and Renaissance architecture.
 Catch your breath as the cable car rises above the city.
 If you watch Game of Thrones, you’ll recognize the view.

-Montenegro is a tiny nation, but it’s a big hitter when it comes to natural sights.
+Then continue your Beautiful Balkans tour in Montenegro.
+Montenegro is a tiny nation, but it's a big hitter when it comes to natural sights.
+From you accommodations in Budva, one of the oldest settlements in the Adriatic, take in all this small-but-mighty country has to offer.
 Picture this: pretty coastline, glassy lakes, picturesque parks, and snow-capped mountains.
 You will feel as though time has stood still in the sleepy 17th-century fisherman’s village of Perast.
-Kotor’s medieval architecture put it on UNESCO’s list of World Natural and Cultural Heritage Sites.
-St. Tripun Cathedral, built in 1166, is a monument of Roman culture rising against a backdrop of craggy mountains.
-Go even further back in time in Budva, one of the oldest settlements in the Adriatic.
+Moreover, Kotor's medieval architecture put it on UNESCO’s list of World Natural and Cultural Heritage Sites.
+St. Tripun Cathedral, built in 1166, serves as a monument of Roman culture rising against a backdrop of craggy mountains.